VisLab/EEG-Clean-Tools/README.md

 PREP that can be unzipped into your EEGLAB plugins directory.

 ### Citing the PREP pipeline
-The PREP pipeline is freely available under the GUN General Public License.
+The PREP pipeline is freely available under the GNU General Public License.
 Please cite the following publication if using:
 > Bigdely-Shamlo N, Mullen T, Kothe C, Su K-M and Robbins KA (2015)
 > The PREP pipeline: standardized preprocessing for large-scale EEG analysis